Exact solution of a non-Hermitian $\mathscr{PT}$-symmetric Heisenberg spin chain: Introduction

 Computing analytically the energy levels of the $\mathscr{PT}$-symmetric Hamiltonians is a difficult task.
-Even simple single-particle quantum mechanics with $\mathscr{PT}$-symmetric potentials like $ix^3$ potential \cite{bender2004extension} or $\mathscr{PT}$-symmetric square well potential \cite{bender2006calculation} can only be solved perturbatively.
+Even simple single-particle quantum mechanics with $\mathscr{PT}$-symmetric potentials like $ix^3$ potential \cite{bender2004extension} or $\mathscr{PT}$- symmetric square well potential \cite{bender2006calculation} can only be solved perturbatively.
 The proof of the reality of energy levels of certain $\mathscr{PT}$-symmetric quantum mechanics uses the conjecture of correspondence between ordinary differential equation and integrable models \cite{dorey2004reality}.
 However, general proof of the conjecture is not known.
-Even though $\mathscr{PT}$-symmetric spin chains have been studied focusing on various aspects \cite{castro2009spin,korff2008pt,korff2007pt}, and $\mathscr{PT}$-symmetric deformation of integrable models\cite{fring2013pt} and some other $\mathscr{PT}$-symmetric many-body systems \cite{joglekar2010robust,zhu2014pt,giorgi2010spontaneous} have been studied both numerically and analytically, there has been no complete solution showing that all the excited states can have either real energies or they form pairs having complex conjugate energies.
+Even though $\mathscr{PT}$-symmetric spin chains have been studied focusing on various aspects \cite{castro2009spin,korff2008pt,korff2007pt}, and $\mathscr{PT}$-symmetric deformation of integrable models\cite{fring2013pt} and some other $\mathscr{PT}$-symmetric many-body systems \cite{joglekar2010robust,zhu2014pt,giorgi2010spontaneous} have been studied both numerically and analytically, there has been no complete solution showing that all the excited states can have either real energies or they form pairs having complex conjugate energies. {{Some non-interacting exactly solvable many-body models have been analytically studied before \cite{baxter1989simple,fendley2014free}}}.

 In this paper, we introduce a many-body $\mathscr{PT}$-symmetric model which is constructed by applying complex magnetic fields to the edges of a Heisenberg spin chain.
 The Hamiltonian is given by

 where $h_1$ and $h_N$ are the magnetic fields acting at the first and last site in the $z$ - direction, $h_1= h-i\gamma, h_N=h+i\gamma$.
 Equivalently, upon the Jordan-Wigner transformation, we obtain a fermionic version of the Hamiltonian